maxhumber/maxhumber.com/_posts/2017-01-08-ff-hockey-r.md

 <br>
 **Step 5.
 Clean and format the projection data.**

-This is a pretty janky use `separate` but it works to get everything into a format that I like.
+This is a pretty janky use of `separate` but it works to get everything into a format that I like.

 ``` r
 p_clean <- function() {